chiefbiiko/bwt/README.md

 /**
  * BWT header object.
  *
- * typ must be a supported BWT version tag, currently that is "BWTv0" only.
+ * typ must be a supported BWT version, currently that is Typ.BWTv0 only.
  * iat and exp denote the issued-at and expiry ms timestamps of a token.
- * kid is the public key identifier of the issuing party. base64 encoded kid
+ * kid is the public key identifier of the issuing party.
- * strings are supported.
  */
 export interface Header {
   typ: Typ;
   iat: number;
   exp: number;
-  kid: string | Uint8Array;
+  kid: Uint8Array;
 }

 /** BWT body object. */